MarcoGorelli/polars-plugins-tutorial/docs/life_pt1.md

 Let's skip `_nwise_wrapping` and `step` for now and jump straight to the last function - we'll return to the two we skipped soon:

+!!!note
-> Don't forget to read the comments!
+    Don't forget to read the comments!

 ```python
 def life_step(left: IntoExpr, mid: IntoExpr, right: IntoExpr) -> pl.Expr: